scikit-learn-contrib/radius_clustering/docs/source/usage.rst

 The two default solvers provided by the actual implementation of the `radius_clustering` package are focused on exactness (or proximity to exactness) of the results of a NP-hard problem.
 So, they may not be suitable for all use cases, especially when performance is a concern.
 If you have your own implementation of a Minimum Dominating Set (MDS) solver, you can use it with the `RadiusClustering` class ny using the :py:func:'RadiusClustering.set_solver' method.
 It will check that the solver is compatible with the expected input format and return type, and will use it to perform clustering.

+.. versionadded:: 1.4.0
+   The :py:func:`RadiusClustering.set_solver` method was added to allow users to set a custom MDS solver.
+   It is *NOT* backward compatible with previous versions of the package, as it comes with new structure and methods to handle custom solvers.

 Here's an example of how to implement a custom MDS solver and use it with the `RadiusClustering` class, using NetworkX implementation of the dominating set problem :

 .. code-block:: python